lakshyatyagi24/Unlock-Synoriq/Web Development Tutorials/readme.md

 * margin is used to give space outside the border.
 * box-sizing is used to adjust the size of the block according to padding and margin.
 * Use '*' to use that CSS for the complete page.
+###### Tutorial 21
+* `margin: auto` is used to place content in the center.
+* float will use to float any content on the screen.
+This content can be overlapped.
+* To avoid overlapping of content use clean.